 Cash and cash equivalents comprise cash in hand and current balances with banks and similar institutions which are readily convertible to cash.
-These are carried at fair value with gains or losses recognized through statement of comprehensive loss.
 Cash equivalents are short term deposits with a maturity of less than three months.

 Interest bearing loans and borrowings